indico/indico-user-docs/user_guide/room_booking.md

 ### Getting into Room Booking Module

-Just click on _Room Booking_ in the Indico home page, in the top blue bar.
+Just click on _Room Booking_ in the Indico home page, in the top dark bar.
 To book rooms for your event, go to the event management page and click on the _Room Booking_ option on the left banner.
 In both cases you will be asked to sign in.
 Use your Indico login.

 ---